varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   administrator a way to limit what the Varnish CLI can do.
 Consider making parameters such as *user*, *group*, *cc_command*, *vcc_allow_inline_c* read only as these can potentially be used to escalate privileges from the CLI.
-Protecting *listen_address* may also be a good idea.

 -s <[name=]type[,options]>